tomjoht/simplifying-complexity/_docs/discoverability-through-metadata.md

 * List all topics, by product, that require translation or which haven't been translated in the past year
 * List which authors and owners are responsible for a topic
 * List which knowledge-base tags and articles are related to the topic
+* List the 20% of pages that are viewed 80% of the time

-Now that you have an idea of the scenarios you want to support, the next step is to identify the right metadata to support those scenarios.
+Now that you have an idea of the scenarios you want to support, the next step is to identify the right metadata to support these scenarios.
 For this, it might help to have an idea of your system or scripts that you'll be leveraging to actually retrieve the information.

 Here are some ideas for metadata that a chunk of information might contain: